 The Ojibwa Casino Resorts are two tribal casino locations in Marquette and Baraga, in the Upper Peninsula of Michigan.
 Both properties are owned and operated by the Keweenaw Bay Indian Community (KBIC), a federally-recognized Native American tribe.

 Each property has more than 300 slot machines and table games available.
 Now, thanks to a recent renovation, the Marquette location is slightly larger and offers a greater variety of games to play.
-Each property hosts poker on the weekends, and visitors to the Baraga location can also take part in games of bingo.
+Visitors to the Baraga location can take part in games of bingo.

 Below is the premier guide to both of these venues.
 The gambling situation in Michigan is quite fluid, so make sure to check back frequently to see what’s new at the Ojibwa Casino Resorts.

 Ojibwa Casino Resort – Marquette

 - Address: 105 Acre Trail, Marquette, Michigan 49855

 - Online Sportsbook: Golden Nugget Sports

 - Online Casino: Golden Nugget Online Casino